ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

      when a minimum of 100 messages with that domain in the RFC5322.From header field have been seen during the reporting period

-9. Other Topics

-   This section discusses some topics regarding choices made in the development of DMARC, largely to commit the history to record.